Ren-deRing/Ren-deRing/README.md

 ### Hi there 👋 I'm Render!

-- 🌱 I’m currently learning Cpp
+- 🌱 I’m currently learning Rust
 - 💕 I especially like Python and Java.
 - 🏠 I am a Korean living in Korea!